Project-X-Mods/coffeelinux/README.md

 12. FirewallD (Better configuration than the standard one)

-13. Mint themes and sounds (Cinnamon only).

-14. Yaru Themes and sounds from Ubuntu (Gnome only).

-15. SteamDeck version of the Steam Client.
+13. SteamDeck version of the Steam Client.

 Note: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL LIKELY fail because absolutely no AMD specific packages are installed.